codefordenver/encorelink/README.md

 	- Frontend:	http://ketohero.dev:8080/client
 6. Rejoice!

+#### Troubleshooting
+To shut down any running vagrant processes use vagranthalt

 ### Coding

 Just code as you normally would in the repo directory you cloned above.
 Vagrant